zecellomaster/the-projection-room/README.md

 [Nebraska CD-2](https://zecellomaster.github.io/the-projection-room/nebraska_cd_2/)

 ### Tipping Point
-The tipping point is defined as the state that gets the eventual winner thier 270th electoral vote
+The tipping point is defined as the state that gets the eventual winner their 270th electoral vote